lucianux/english/A1/README.md

   - Hi, this is Tim.
 (Tim on the telephone)
   - Laura: ‘Hi, Sara.
 This is my friend Paul.’
 Sara: ‘Hi, Paul.
 Nice to meet you.’

-## Possessive adjectives and subject pronouns (I/my, you/your, etc.)
+## Possessive adjectives vs subject pronouns (I/my, you/your, etc.)

 ### Form